McMinnville Post # 21 The American Legion

 Section #4: The American Legion Post # 21 will pay the annual dues for members with 50 (fifty) consecutive membership years or more.

-15.2: Individuals who transfer into this post from another post must submit their military discharge papers: DD 214 or other discharge papers or qualifying documents as required by the National American Legion membership guidelines.
+Section #2: Individuals who transfer into this post from another post must submit their military discharge papers: DD 214, other discharge papers, or qualifying documents as required by the National American Legion membership guidelines.

 /s/ Gale Sears /s/ S. Randles